Alfred Taylor (British Army officer): Personal life

 Captain and Mrs. Taylor had eight children; Mrs. Maude Lindebloom, Mrs. Nora Davies, Adie Taylor, Alfred Taylor Jr., Freddy Taylor, Claud Taylor, Albert Taylor, and Charles Taylor.
 Accounts by Captain Taylor's family describe him as a "loving, caring husband and father".

-Death
+Death and legacy

 Alfred Taylor died of cholecystitis and pneumonia at Bulawayo Memorial Hospital on 24 October 1941.
 On 31 October 1941 a brief obituary in the Rhodesian Herald described him as one of Rhodesia's "pioneers."
 According to South African historian Arthur Davey, "If Taylor enriched himself through the acquisition of Boer cattle, his lasting prosperity was not ensured by it.
 The National Archives, Harare, has correspondence that points to his having sought financial assistance from the Government later in his life.
 When he died in 1941 the estate that he left was not that of a wealthy farmer."
 Captain Alfred Taylor was buried at Bulawayo General Cemetery.

-Decorations

-In a handwritten account of his military service, Captain Taylor claimed to have been awarded "the Matabele Medal" in 1893, the Queen's and King's South Africa Medals with 5 Bars for serving in the Second Boer War, and the Victory Medal for his service in World War I.
+In a handwritten account of his military service, Captain Taylor claimed to have been awarded "the Matabele Medal" in 1893, the Queen's and King's South Africa Medals with 5 Bars for serving in the Second Boer War, and the Victory Medal for his service in World War I. In the region of South Africa where his crimes took place, Capt.

-Legacy

-In the region of South Africa where his crimes took place, Capt.
 Taylor's wartime activities still haunt the descendants of his victims more than a century later and his acquittal is locally reviled as a miscarriage of justice.
 According to South African historian Charles Leach, "In the opinion of many South Africans, particularly descendants of victims as well as other involved persons in the far Northern Transvaal, justice was only partially achieved by the trial and the resultant sentences.
 The feeling still prevails that not all the guilty parties were dealt with – the notorious Captain Taylor being the most obvious one of all."

-Taylor is also detested in Australia, where his co-defendants, BVC Lieuts.
-Harry Morant and Peter Handcock, are widely seen as national icons and martyrs.
-Among Australians seeking to reopen the case, Taylor is often blamed for the atrocities that sent Lieuts.
-Morant and Handcock before a firing squad.

-Despite the seriousness of the evidence and charges against them, some modern Australians regard Morant and Handcock as scapegoats or even as the victims of judicial murder.
-They continue to attempt, with some public support, to obtain a posthumous pardon or even a new trial.